RogerBaconAcademy/user-guidance/README.md

 ## **Text Editors**

 ### VS Code
 VS Code is a text editor developed by Microsoft.
-This text editor nativle supports many languages and tool as well as being highly extensible throught he use of third party extensions.
-VS Code is an highly effective solution to coding in python, javascript, HTML/CSS, and many others.
+This text editor natively supports many languages and tool as well as being highly extensible throught he use of third party extensions.
+VS Code is a highly effective solution to coding in python, javascript, HTML/CSS, and many others.
 It has available integration with Git, Github, and Docker.
 It also has available extensions for managing remote connections such as SSH.

 - [Get VS Code](https://code.visualstudio.com/)